Joint Uplink-Downlink Cell Associations for Interference Networks with Local Connectivity: Average Uplink-Downlink Degrees of Freedom

 For the case where \(N_c \geq L + 1\), the coding scheme that achieves the inner bound in \eqref{eq:uldlzf2} is as follows.
 First, we associate each mobile terminal with the $L+1$ base stations connected to it.
 This achieves the puDoF value of unity during the uplink in the same way as the scheme that achieves it in Section \ref{sec:ul}.
 Hence, we know so far that \({\cal C}_{i} \supseteq \{i, i-1, i-2, \cdots, i - L\}\cap[K], \forall i\in[K]\).
-When sending messages from base stations to mobile terminals the cooperation due to message association happens in a "downward" fashion as shown in ~\cite{ElGamal-ISIT16}.
-Due to the network topology the uplink cell association for the unity puDOF, happens in an "upward" manner.
-So to maximise the downlink puDOF, we need to achieve a coding scheme that ignores most of these uplink associations.
+When sending messages from base stations to mobile terminals, the cooperative zero-forcing scheme works in a "downward" fashion as shown in ~\cite{ElGamal-ISIT16}.
+Due to the network topology, the uplink message passing scheme that achieves the unity puDoF works in an "upward" manner as shown in Section \ref{sec:ul}.
+So to maximize the downlink puDoF, we need to find a coding scheme that optimizes these opposing trends.